lluchmk/Senku/README.md

 The spheres are represented with RadioButtons.
 To make a move first touch the sphere to move, then touch the location.
 If it's a valid move it will be done, if not, a Toast will inform that the move isn't allowed.

-When achieving the winning state, which has a single sphere standing in the center, a Tost will congratulate the user informing of the amount of moves and the time spent.
+When achieving the winning state, which has a single sphere standing in the center, a Toast will congratulate the user informing of the amount of moves and the time spent.

 Starting point: